html-graph/html-graph.github.io/content/getting-started.md

 }
 {{< /code >}}

-Nodes are fully customizable in this library.
-There are literally no limits to how you can present nodes.
+Nodes are fully customizable using HTML and CSS.

 It's time to use created method in `initGraph`.